dgfitch/Plort/README.markdown

 #### Accessibility

-The likelihood [0-1] that a player can successfully reach a Point, given the current Plot state.
+The likelihood [0-1] that a player can successfully reach a StatePoint, given the current Plot state.
 Not calculated continuously, only when plot changes are triggered or required.

 > At the beginning of the example, this would be 0 for Room D and 0.2 for Room C. When the player picks up the gun, it would go up for room C.